nguytinh/horseGPT/README.md

 expected : High Up In The Air

-To generate more, see the prompt generation code in our paper & use the dataset listed in our paper
+To generate more, see the prompt generation code in our paper (or format.py in this github) & use the dataset listed in our paper.